|Soon, there were nine until the tenth arrived. At this point, the three warthogs were on the scene, a mom, an auntie, and a tiny baby.|

 |This zebra came up to the veranda, licked my bare toe to let me know she wanted more.
 I complied, cutting up several apples for her and the others.|

-For us, avid wildlife observers and obvious commentators in one form or another, we never seem to become bored with this interminable hobby that is a way of life as we live in what we’ll always refer to as “this magical place.”
+For us, avid wildlife observers and prominent commentators in one form or another, we never seem to become bored with this interminable hobby that is a way of life as we live in what we’ll always refer to as “this magical place.”

 |Their stiff upright manes are an indicator of good health.|

-We’d love to hear if any of our readers have been to or heard of such a place anywhere on this earth, where one could live for a few months at a time, socializing with wonderful people and embracing daily life surrounding by visiting wildlife.
+We’d love to hear if any of our readers have been to or heard of such a place anywhere on this earth, where one could live for a few months at a time, socializing with beautiful people and embracing daily life surrounding by visiting wildlife.

 |There was plenty of kicking taking place as they competed for the pellets and apples.|